List of Marvel Comics teams and organizations: First Line

+The team's roster changes considerably over the decades, two constant members being a wealthy urban warrior called The Black Fox and a female Eternal who goes by the code name Pixie.

+Five Weapons Society

+Flashmob

+Flashmob is an organization appearing in American comic books published by Marvel Comics.

-FlashmobFlashmob is an organization of street criminals that were originally formed to attack Power Man.
-It consists of Nightshade, Chemistro III, Cheshire Cat, Comanche, Dontrell "Cockroach" Hamilton, Mr. Fish II, and Spear.
+Flashmob is an organization of street criminals that were originally formed to attack Power Man.
+It consists of Nightshade, Chemistro, Cheshire Cat, Comanche, Cockroach Hamilton, Mr. Fish, and Spear.